sxotte/ansible/ansHashiVault/README.md

 hashiVaultInstall.yml requires:
 - hosts.yml
 - gpgVar.yml.
-- vaultGPGbackup.sh - > Script to automate copy, compression and encryption of Vault Data
+- vaultGPGbackup.sh - > Script to automate the copy, compression and encryption of Vault Data

 vars.yml contains variables to customise GPG certificate creation.
 These will need to be updated to match the operating environment.